musclemuller/LeetCode-Java/src/main/java/problems/_79_WordSearch/Readme.md

 - `1 <= m, n <= 6`
 - `1 <= word.length <= 15`
 - `board` and `word` consists of only lowercase and uppercase English letters

+---

+## Follow up
+Could you use search pruning to make your solution faster with a larger `board`?